vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The scanner finds the layout, reserves sequence/instrument/sample IDs, parses instrument/sample information when the instrument table and SPC DIR are detected, always emits the sequence, and creates one collection for the source.
 If synth information is unavailable, the collection still has the sequence and a warning.

-The Capcom sequence reader demonstrates driver-local state well.
+Capcom is the first semantic-command vertical slice.
+Its base opcode profile plus two V1 patches are the single opcode mapping.
+Decode reads every operand once into typed command values and stores control flow; the track keeps no command-byte pool.
+One `capcom-snes` executor family uses the profile stored on `SequenceProgram`, and the global scheduler supplies program-wide and per-track state.
+The executor cannot access source bytes by construction.

 The track state owns duration rate, transpose, octave flags, slur state, modulation, portamento, and previous-note information.
-Command handlers update that state and emit neutral performance events.
-Loop and repeat commands return VM flow helpers rather than implementing their own global loop policy.
+Loop and repeat commands return VM flow helpers rather than implementing export loop policy.
+Driver math is local to the value implementation and contains no dependency on the old parser architecture.

-The synth parser demonstrates the neutral instrument model.
-It walks instrument headers and SNES sample directory data, computes tuning/envelopes, builds regions, and stores BRR encoded sample ranges for later decoding.
+The layout uses the shared masked-pattern matcher, and the synth parser uses the shared SNES sample-directory/BRR reader.
+Capcom exposes one public header instead of separate module, layout, sequence, synth, and types headers.
+Its `scan` function performs recognition and layout discovery once; it does not register a duplicate `canScan` probe.

 ### 19.3 Akao